ai4society/GenAIResultsComparator/examples/README.md

 We welcome contributions!
 If you'd like to add a new example:

-1. Create a new directory for your example if it's more than a single notebook
+1. Create a new directory for your example if it's more than a single notebook (recommended).
 2. Ensure your notebook is well-documented with:
    - Clear objective and use case
    - Requirements and setup instructions